 For example, have a go at one of the cutting activities or try some finger gym with playdough; if you have some straws at home, try threading some beads or pasta over them, or try stretching elastic bands over different shapes objects - how many can you stretch?

-This week, how about trying to make your own sundial?
-Do you know what a sundial is?
-Take a look below:)
+This week, how about trying to make your own bug/minibeast out of a recycled bottle top?